-A diverse, energetic port city sitting on the Italian-Slovenian border, Trieste is at once deeply Italian and enticingly international.
+A diverse, energetic port city on the Italian-Slovenian border, Trieste is profoundly Italian and enticingly international.
 It is also the gateway to the Friuli wine region.
-Part of Austria until 1920, the city still retains much of its central-European flavor in its stoic city monuments, hearty cuisine and enterprising spirit.
-Even the language is different; here, people speak a dialect called Triestine, and some people still speak Slovenian.
+Part of Austria until 1920, the city still retains much of its central European flavor in its stoic city monuments, hearty cuisine, and enterprising spirit.
+Even the language is different; people speak a dialect called Triestine, and some still speak Slovenian.

-Trieste’s history dates to the third millennium BC, when it was settled by an Indo-European tribe called the Carni.
-Several other people groups passed by before the city was taken under the wing of the Roman Empire in 177 BC.
-Centuries passed, and in the Middle Ages Trieste’s city fathers requested that they be made subject to the Duke of Austria, if they could retain a certain level of autonomy.
-Trieste became a free port within Austria, and this arrangement was kept until the end of the 18th century, when French troops occupied it during the Napoleonic Wars.
-Afterwards, it briefly recuperated its former status, becoming a fashionable destination for artists in the early 20th century.
-But after World War II, the irredentist movement (which sought to unify all lands inhabited by historically Italian peoples) successfully joined Trieste, and the rest of the Venezia Giulia, with Italy.
-The city had one final burst of independent spirit from 1947-1954, when it became an independent state, but it eventually returned to the fold and became an Italian territory once again.
+Trieste’s history dates back to the third millennium BC when an Indo-European tribe settled it.
+Several other people groups passed by before the city was taken under the Roman Empire’s wing in 177 BC.
+Centuries passed, and in the Middle Ages, Trieste’s city fathers requested that they be subject to the Duke of Austria if they could retain a certain level of autonomy.
+Trieste became a free port within Austria, and this arrangement was kept until the end of the 18th century when French troops occupied it during the Napoleonic Wars.
+Afterward, it briefly recuperated its former status, becoming a fashionable destination for artists in the early 20th century.
+But after World War II, the irredentist movement (which sought to unify all lands inhabited by historically Italian peoples) successfully joined Trieste and the rest of the Venezia Giulia with Italy.
+The city had one final burst of independent spirit from 1947 to 1954, when it became an independent state.
+Still, it eventually returned to the fold and again became an Italian territory.

-Today Trieste is the capital of Friuli-Venezia Giulia and also serves as an important commercial and leisure port on the Adriatic Sea.
+Today, Trieste is the capital of Friuli-Venezia Giulia and serves as a substantial commercial and leisure port on the Adriatic Sea.
 Hemmed in by the glistening blue of the Adriatic and the lush green of the hillsides that rise just beyond the city center, Trieste enjoys an enviable setting that has made it popular with visitors from across Europe.
-Its history is visible in its Roman ruins, ancient narrow streets and imposing castles; yet the city is also confidently modern, with a glib yacht port and stately boulevards.
+Its history is visible in its Roman ruins, ancient narrow streets, and imposing castles, yet the city is also confidently modern, with a glib yacht port and stately boulevards.

 Gastronomy & Wine

-Combining Italian, Austrian and Slovenian influences, Trieste’s cuisine is unlike the food found anywhere else in Italy.
-Alongside Italian staples like gnocchi, Prosciutto (the Prosciutto di San Daniele is especially appreciated here) and Cheeses like ricotta affumicata (smoked ricotta) or Montasio, Trieste also specializes in more unusual fare, like brovada (marinated turnips) and stinco di vitello (braised veal shank).
+Combining Italian, Austrian, and Slovenian influences, Trieste’s cuisine is unlike elsewhere in Italy.
+Alongside Italian staples like gnocchi, Prosciutto (the Prosciutto di San Daniele is especially appreciated here), and Cheeses like ricotta affumicata (smoked ricotta) or Montasio, Trieste also specializes in more unusual fare, like bravado (marinated turnips) and Cinco di Vitello (braised veal shank).
 Pork from this area is reputedly the best in Italy, and dried hams and salamis abound.
-The city’s situation on the Adriatic Sea makes it a wonderful destination for seafood lovers as well.
+The city’s situation on the Adriatic Sea makes it an excellent destination for seafood lovers.

-A 19th-century construction with beautiful gardens, this is one of the city’s most beautiful, most relaxing and most famous sights.
-As its name indicates, it overlooks the sea from an enviable perch.
+A 19th-century construction with beautiful gardens, this is one of the city’s most beautiful, most relaxing, and most famous sights.
+As its name indicates, it overlooks the sea from an excellent perch.

 Many writers (such as James Joyce), poets and bohemians have called Trieste home, and there are some magnificent cafes such as Il Caffè Tommaseo, Il Caffè San Marco, and the Caffè Pasticceria Pirona (Joyce was a patron here).